Pasobeso/medbook-gateway/README.md

 ## 3. Running

-Once you have set up all microservices, you can start running the system.
+Once you have all microservices set up, you can start running the system.

 1. Ensure that you are in the repository's root directory.
 2. Start the system by running: